National Science Foundation

 Grant in 2013

-Quick-Med Technologies, Inc. is a life sciences company dedicated to developing proprietary technologies aimed at infection prevention and control in both medical and consumer healthcare markets.
-Founded in 1997 and headquartered in Gainesville, Florida, the company specializes in biomedical products and devices with antibacterial applications.
-Its core technologies include Novel Intrinsically Micro-Bonded Utility Substrate (NIMBUS), a series of advanced polymers with antimicrobial and hemostatic properties; Stay Fresh, a chemical formulation for textiles that provides durable antimicrobial protection; and MultiStat, which comprises patented methods and compounds for skin therapy.
-Quick-Med serves a diverse range of clients, including government agencies, healthcare providers, and companies in the apparel, textile, and personal care sectors.
+Quick-Med Technologies, Inc. is a life sciences company dedicated to developing and commercializing proprietary technologies aimed at infection prevention and control within the medical and consumer healthcare sectors.
+Founded in 1997 and headquartered in Gainesville, Florida, the company specializes in the research and development of biomedical products and devices with antibacterial applications.
+Its core technologies include NIMBUS, a family of advanced polymers with antimicrobial and hemostatic properties; Stay Fresh, a chemical formulation for textiles that provides durable antimicrobial protection; and MultiStat, a series of patented methods and compounds for skin therapy.
+Quick-Med serves a variety of clients, including government agencies and companies in healthcare, medical, apparel, textile, and personal care industries.

 Warwick Mills